Aaron98990/ways-of-the-game/law-changes.md

 - Too aggressive/over-correction.
 For accounting for injured players, a more fair balance would be the above.

 Law 11.4 An attacking player may step or stay off the field of play not to be involved in active play.
 If the player re-enters from the goal line ~~and becomes involved in play before the next stoppage in play or the defending team has played the ball towards the halfway line and it is outside its penalty area~~, the player will be considered to be positioned on the goal line for the purposes of offside.
 - The attacking player doesn't exist anymore if they are off the field of play and the ball goes out of play.
 Doesn't make sense.
-We can still punish for deliberately leaving but the attacking player should still be considered on their goal line if they come back in from their.
+We can still punish for deliberately leaving but the attacking player should still be considered on their goal line if they come back in from there.

 Law 12.2 An indirect free kick is awarded if a player: prevents the *opposing* goalkeeper from releasing the ball from the hands or kicks or attempts to kick the ball when the *opposing* goalkeeper is in the process of releasing it
 - Small fix.

+Law 12.1 If an offence involves contact *with a person (excluding outside agents)*, it is penalised by a direct free kick.
+- Just to make it clear that it is not contact with the ball. "a team-mate, substitute, substituted or sent-off player, team official or a match official" could be substituted instead" is acceptable but too long.

+Law 12.2 commits any other offence, ~~not mentioned in the Laws~~ where the Laws don't mention a restart, for which play is stopped to caution or send off a player
+- Deceiving the referee (simulation) is mentioned in the Laws (12.3), the Laws just don't give it a restart.
+But, if the simulation involved contact with a person it is a direct free kick.
+Also, a referee can give a caution for unsporting behavior for any reason - so technically every situation is covered by the Laws for sanctions.